OrangeBacon/CPyth/syntax2.md

 * float: a number that can contain decimals and can be any length, positive or negative.
 * array: a sequence of values enclosed between square brackets `[]` and separated by commas `,`.
 The value of it is accessed `<id> => [<value>,<value>,<...>]` where id is the index of the item that you want to find starting with 0.
 * dict: an associative array, defined as `[<name>:<value>,<name>:<value>,<...>]` and accessed as `<name> => [<name>:<value>,<name>:<value>,<...>]`.
 * obj: an object is a data type that can contain other functions and variables.
 They can be used to prevent data leaking into the global scope or can be used to represent tree like information.
 They are surrounded with curly braces `{}`, each viewable piece of code from outside the object is written as `<name>:<code>`.
-To access the functions in objects you can use `[<arg>,<arg>,<...>] => <obj>.<name>` and to get the value of that you surround it in brackets.
+To access the functions in objects you can use `<obj>.<name>[<arg>,<arg>,<...>]` and to get the value of that you surround it in brackets.
 To get the value of a variable in the object you use `<obj>.<name>` and brackets are not needed to get the value.

 ## Commands